PlanetHorizont/ben.hoskings.net/site/2012/05/23/belatedly-introducing-dep-parameters-in-babushka.html.markdown

   <li>It's the functional way.
 I'm not working in a pure language, but a man can dream.</li>
 </ul>

-So, shared vars had to go, in favour of parameters of some kind.
+So vars had to go, in favour of parameters of some kind.
 But a dep isn't a method, so plain ruby method parameters aren't an option.

 ---

 **I considered a few requirements.**

-I wanted my parameters to feel as much like normal ruby method args as possible, while supporting lazy prompting, and some extra niceties like default values and constrained choices.
+I wanted my parameters to feel unsurprising, while supporting lazy prompting, and some extra niceties like default values and constrained choices.

 This ruled out a few possibilities immediately, the first of which was block arguments on the outer dep.
 Had they worked, they would have looked like this: